 The current TEN-E Regulation defines a set of selection criteria for projects that are eligible for PCI status.
 The specific criteria include sustainability, security of supply, market integration and competition.
 Electricity and gas PCI candidate projects need to contribute significantly to at least one of these specific criteria.
 As a result, projects that enable, for example, the increase in gas supply/demand may become PCIs even if they do not demonstrate benefits in terms of sustainability but address security of supply risks.
-Some stakeholders consider that this poses a risk that infrastructure developments and specifically PCIs may not be on track to achieve EU energy and climate policy respondents (of 112) disagree and 32 agree they are fit for purpose for future challenges to the energy infrastructure.
+Some stakeholders consider that this poses a risk that infrastructure developments and

+28 Replies to the targeted survey showed that there is higher disagreement than agreement in the fitness of the current priority corridors and thematic areas to the future challenges.
+For priority corridors, 36 respondents (of 112) disagree and 32 agree they are fit for purpose for future challenges to the energy infrastructure.
 As for thematic areas, 46 disagree, while only 15 respondents agree on the prior statement.
-28 Except for cross-border projects in the field of renewable energy for which a new window is foreseen under the new CEF Regulation for the MFF2021-2027.

-27 Replies to the targeted survey showed that there is higher disagreement than agreement in the fitness of the current priority corridors and thematic areas to the future challenges.
-For priority corridors, 36